Skip to main content

 Outcomes and progress

-Our Boards oversee the delivery of programmes and projects that will have a positive impact on people’s lives and deliver against our stated outcomes.
+Our boards oversee the delivery of programmes and projects that will have a positive impact on people’s lives and deliver against our stated outcomes.

 • Our city is home to an additional 66,000 people.